Christian Yelich Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 28th in the league with a collective 7.8 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective 7.8 K/9, the third-worst in the league.

-- The Guardians' 3.89 team ERA ranks ninth across all MLB pitching staffs.
+- The Guardians' 3.85 team ERA ranks eighth across all MLB pitching staffs.

-- Guardians pitchers combine to surrender 78 home runs (one per game), the seventh-fewest in baseball.
+- Guardians pitchers combine to allow the seventh-fewest home runs in baseball (78 total, one per game).

-- Bibee (3-2) takes the mound for the Guardians in his 11th start of the season.
-He's put together a 4.05 ERA in 53 1/3 innings pitched, with 51 strikeouts.
+- The Guardians are sending Civale (2-2) to make his seventh start of the season.
+He is 2-2 with a 2.67 ERA and 28 strikeouts through 33 2/3 innings pitched.

-- In his last appearance on Sunday, the righty went five innings against the Arizona Diamondbacks, giving up three earned runs while surrendering seven hits.
+- In his last time out on Tuesday, the right-hander tossed 6 2/3 innings against the Oakland Athletics, giving up two earned runs while surrendering five hits.

+- The 28-year-old has put up a 2.67 ERA and 7.5 strikeouts per nine innings in six games this season, while allowing a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.